Religion in Greece: Atheism and Non-Religious Population

+Atheist Union of Greece

+The Atheist Union of Greece is a non-profit organization dedicated to defending the rights of Greek atheists, promoting secularism, and advocating for the separation of church and state.
+Founded in 2010 and legally recognized in 2012, the union operates independently of political parties and religious ideologies and is governed by an elected five-member secretariat.
+Funding comes primarily from member contributions and donations.

+The Atheist Union of Greece is an affiliate of Atheist Alliance International, a global federation of atheist and freethought organisations.

+Legal Advocacy

+The union has challenged the recording of religion on school diplomas and advocated for exemptions from religious education.
+In 2019, the Council of State ruled that including students' religious affiliation on graduation certificates and other school documents was unconstitutional.
+In 2023, the union appealed a ministerial decision requiring students to disclose their religious beliefs to be exempted from religious classes; the Council of State ruled that the exemption process did not violate the Greek Constitution or the European Convention on Human Rights.

 Hellenic ethnic religion

 Over 2000 people are members of the Supreme Council of Ethnic Hellenes, the foremost organisation of Hellenic ethnic religion.
 Over 100,000 people are "sympathisers".
 On 9 April 2017 the Hellenic ethnic religion was officially recognized by the Greek state.

 Other faiths

-Other minor faiths in Greece include Jehovah's Witnesses (who number about 28,000), Seventh-day Adventists, Mormons and Scientologists.
+Other minor faiths in Greece include Jehovah's Witnesses (who number about 28,000), Seventh-day Adventists and Mormons.
 Groups that constitute less than 1 percent of the population includes those of the Baháʼí Faith.